Photo by Michael Fox Photography

 Below are brief descriptions of additional characteristics of our different services.
 The wide variety of worship options reflects the diversity of our congregation and ensures that you will find at least one Shabbat service that speaks to you.
 (While there are services specifically designed to attract families with children, all ages are welcome at every service.)
 Click here for the Temple Calendar.
 Click here for a description of our customs.

-• Intergenerational service during the first Friday of the month October/November to May.
+• Inter-generational service during the first Friday of the month October to May.

 • 5:45 p.m.
-Dinner in the Social Hall.
+Catered dinner in the Social Hall.
 6:30 p.m.
 Interactive service in the sanctuary with lively singing and visual tefillah.
 Followed by dessert, Gaga (Israeli dodge ball), arts & crafts and more!
+Visit http://www.temple-isaiah.org/shabbatarama

 • A shorter inter-generational come-as-you-are service that takes advantage of the beautiful summertime in our outdoor Amphitheater.

-• A catered dinner follows in the Social Hall.
+• A barbecue dinner follows in the Social Hall.

 Second and Fourth Shabbat Friday Nights